faizanejaz14/student-record-management-system/README.md

 # student-record-management-system
-It is my project of Fundamentals Of Programming
+It is my project of Fundamentals Of Programming.
+*encryption of data is also implemented in this project